 Charisma: Not to repeat myself, but similar situations to what I mention under History can apply here too.

 Primary ability: Wisdom.
 Spotting, hearing, and general awareness of surroundings.

 Dexterity – A creature with Tremorsense might be able to detect something with a Dexterity (Perception) check.
 Additionally, a creature might make this kind of check to notice a small earth tremor that might otherwise go unnoticed, such as an enormous creature walking nearby.

 Intelligence – Potentially a telepathic creature might be able to make an Intelligence (Perception) check to find a hidden creature.

-Primary attribute: Charisma.
+Primary ability: Charisma.
 Entertaining an audience with music, dance, acting, storytelling etc.